koalabears/koala-shoes/README.md

 ## What is koala-shoes?

 koala-shoes is an issues notification board that bundles together the issues that you've raised on other repo's.
-It highlights new comments that have been made on your issues and allows you to comment further or to close them.
+It highlights new comments that have been made on your issues and allows you to comment further or to close them if you are satisfied that they have been resolved.

 ## Why do you need it?